Stoic (film)

-Stoic is a 2009 arthouse drama film directed and written by Uwe Boll and starring Edward Furlong and Shaun Sipos.
+Stoic is a 2009 arthouse drama film directed and written by Uwe Boll and starring Edward Furlong, Sam Levinson and Shaun Sipos.
 The film is one of two dramas, the other Darfur, Boll planned to direct.

 Plot

 The film is presented through several flashbacks as the three inmates are being interviewed in regards to the apparent suicide of their 4th cellmate, Mitch Palmer, who has hanged himself.
 It is gradually revealed throughout the interviews that the inmates tortured and humiliated Mitch prior to his hanging.

 The film begins with the four cellmates playing poker for cigarettes and trading stories of their lives prior to their incarcerations.
 After Mitch wins all of his cellmates’ cigarettes, they coerce him to play one more game.
 Mitch says he’ll put his entire bag of cigarettes on the table, and the loser has to eat an entire tube of toothpaste.

 Mitch loses the round and refuses to eat the toothpaste as the cellmates continually ask him to uphold his end of the bet.
 At first it seems like the cellmates decide to give up and call it a night.
 Harry Katish, who is in jail for armed robbery, pretends to wash up and wraps a towel around a bar of soap.
 He then goes to Mitch and begins to scream and hit him with the soap, as the others grab him and hold him down.
 All three force him to eat the entire tube of toothpaste.
 The three leave him be as Mitch lies on the floor, his stomach in pain.
 Peter Thompson, a low level drug dealer, goes to Mitch and pretends to be concerned, and says he’ll make him a special drink that will make him feel better.
 Peter grabs a glass, and fills it with water, salt, and a piece of pepper.
 Mitch says he isn’t stupid, but the other cellmates tell him as far as they’re all concerned, he already drank the drink, and threaten to hold him down again.

-Out of fear of being held down again, Mitch drinks as much as he can but begins to throw up.
+Mitch pushes the drink over on to the floor.
 The cellmates laugh, and Peter says he’ll make another drink to make him feel better.
 Peter takes water filled with urine and feces from the toilet bowl.
 Mitch however, is choking and throwing up, but the cellmates start a countdown advising they’ll force him to drink it.
 Mitch grabs the glass and after one sip begins to throw up and choke.

 Jack Ulrich, in jail for arson, becomes enraged and violently beats Mitch, telling him to lick up his vomit with his tongue and belittles him as a pig.
 Mitch begs and pleads that he’ll clean up the mess with his mop, but Jack continues to beat him harder as Peter and Harry watch apathetically.
 Mitch crawls to the mess and begins to lick the vomit, further becoming sick.
 The cellmates become bored and decide to call it a night.